Ahren-Chen/Piraten-Kapern/logbook.md

 * Removed some magic numbers in the player class and playstyle class for clarity.
 * Modified where I create the players to support encapsulation.
 * Modified how to calculate score based on a map of each face to their occurance in the rolls.
+* Optimized even further how the players reroll by using maps in preparation for step 4.
+Version step3.2.